GrantsTracks2121/quartz-hugo/content/notes/A Personal God.md

 description: "The definition of Personal God"
 tags: [🌿Budding, 📝Needs_Editing]
 ---
+## This is a test heading - Different from the heading in the title element in the YAML

 >A personal god, or personal goddess, is a deity who can be related to as a person instead of as an impersonal force, such as the Absolute.[^1]